 The new device is said to be less invasive, more accurate, and allows amputees to move a robotic prosthetic with their arm using brain signals.

 Researchers published their findings in a paper in the Journal of Neural Engineering.
-Jules Anh Tuan Nguyen, a postdoctoral researcher and University of Minnesota College of Science and Engineering alumnus, said that there is nothing else like this tech.
+Jules Anh Tuan Nguyen, a postdoctoral researcher and University of Minnesota College of Science and Engineering alumnus, shared that there is nothing else like this tech.

 "It's a lot more intuitive than any commercial system out there," Nguyen said in a press release.
 "With other commercial prosthetic systems, when amputees want to move a finger, they don't actually think about moving a finger."